 Snake Cactus, Mexican Night-blooming Cereus, Mexican Night-bloom Cereus, Serpent Cactus, Queen of the Night

-Cactus serpentinus (basionym), Cereus serpentinus, Nyctocereus castellanosii, Nyctocereus serpentinus, Peniocereus castellanosii
+Cactus serpentinus, Cereus serpentinus, Nyctocereus castellanosii, Nyctocereus serpentinus, Peniocereus castellanosii

-Peniocereus serpentinus, sometimes listed as Nyctocereus serpentinus, is a fast-growing, columnar cactus that puts out offshoots at the base to form a cluster.
-The stems are slender, cylindrical, up to 20 feet (6 m) tall and up to 2 inches (5 cm) in diameter.
-Initially they are upright, but as they lengthen they sprawl to the side unless supported by surrounding vegetation.
-There are 10 to 17 ribs running down the length of each stem, with grooves between these.
+Peniocereus serpentinus, sometimes listed as Nyctocereus serpentinus, is a fast-growing cactus that puts out offshoots at the base to form a cluster.
+The stems are slender, cylindrical, up to 20 feet (6 m) tall, and up to 2 inches (5 cm) in diameter.
+Initially, they are upright, but they sprawl to the side unless supported by surrounding vegetation as they lengthen.
+There are 10 to 17 ribs, running down the length of each stem, with grooves between these.
 At close intervals along the ribs, there are clusters of 9 to 14 needle-like spines.
-They are up to 1.2 inch (3 cm) long, reddish-brown with darker tips initially and they whiten with age.
-The nocturnal flowers are white, funnel-shaped, up to 8 inches (20 cm) long and up to 6 inches (15 cm) in diameter.
+The spines are up to 1.2 inches (3 cm) long, reddish-brown with darker tips initially, and whiten with age.
+The nocturnal flowers are white, funnel-shaped, up to 8 inches (20 cm) long, and up to 6 inches (15 cm) in diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care